 My research interest in democracy, inequality and corruption originates from my earlier activist career.
-Before pursuing an academic career, I worked for democratization and social justice in South Korea.
+Before pursuing an academic career, I worked for democratisation and social justice in South Korea.
 I was imprisoned for more than two years because of my active role in the anti-dictatorship student movement under the military regimes.
 I also worked for Citizens’ Coalition for Economic Justice as Director of Policy Research and General Secretary.
 I am officially recognized as a Distinguished Democratic Honouree by the government of the Republic of Korea.
 After obtaining a PhD in Public Policy from Harvard University in 2006, I worked as Assistant Professor at the University of California in San Diego before coming to ANU in 2014.

 Comparative politics and political economy of inequality, corruption, social trust, freedom of expression and election campaign regulations, with regional focus on Korea and East Asia.